 Preschool classroom furniture obviously has to be smaller scale than that you will find in a “regular” classroom to accommodate toddlers and their needs.
 Smaller is not the only thing you should be looking for in good classroom furniture though.
 Toddlers are very active creatures, to say the least, and the furniture you choose has to be sturdy enough to stand up to plenty of abuse also when you’re storytelling in your classroom.
 Remember when you were young?
 Could you sit still all the time?

 In a preschool setting, kids will be eating, working, playing and usually napping as well so the classroom furniture you choose needs to accommodate all of these things.
 Larger tables that accommodate several children work better than individual desks as it encourages the children to socialize and work together, social skills that will be invaluable to them once they enter big school.
 Such tables should be low enough that no child has to kneel on their chair to reach the surface comfortably as that is rather unsafe.
-If you want to help parents find a good school for their kids later, check out this post.

 Many preschools utilize the same tables for eating as they do for class work but setting up a separate “dining area” is a good idea as once again it will help get kids ready for the discipline that big school will exert on them and another good advice is to never listen to the most useless parenting advice that you’ll get all the time: Follow Your Instincts”.
 I bet you’re wiser!